pingcap/tidb-operator/en/restore-data-using-tidb-lightning.md

                 secret_access_key =
                 region = us-east-1
             ```

-            Fill in the placeholders with your configurations and save it as `secret.yaml`, and then create the `Secret` via `kubectl apply -f secret.yaml -n ${namespace}`.
+        2. Execute the following command to create `Secret`:

+            {{< copyable "shell-regular" >}}

+            ```shell
+            kubectl apply -f secret.yaml -n ${namespace}
+            ```

 3. Configure the `dataSource.remote.storageClassName` to an existing storage class in the Kubernetes cluster.

+#### Ad hoc

+When restoring data from remote storage, sometimes the restore process is interrupted due to the exception.
+In such cases, if you do not want to download backup data from the network storage repeatedly, you can use the ad hoc mode to directly recover the data that has been downloaded and decompressed into PV in the remote mode.
+The steps are as follows:

+1. Ensure `dataSource.local` and `dataSource.remote` in the config file `values.yaml` are empty。

+2. Configure `dataSource.adhoc.pvcName` in `values.yaml` to the PVC name used in restoring data from remote storage.

+3. Configure `dataSource.adhoc.backupName` in `values.yaml` to the name of the original backup data, such as: `backup-2020-12-17T10:12:51Z` (Do not contain the '. tgz' suffix of the compressed file name on network storage).

-### Deploy
+### Deploy TiDB Lightning

 The method of deploying TiDB Lightning varies with different methods of granting permissions and with different storages.